-Raising his hands in the Masonic cry of distress, Joseph likely intended to cry out "Oh Lord, My God!
+Raising his hands in the Masonic cry of distress, Joseph started to cry out "Oh Lord, My God!
 Is there no help for the widow's son?"
-But he only said, "Oh Lord, My God!" before he could no longer speak.
-Joseph hung in the window for a few seconds before gravity pulled him out of the window to the ground beneath.
-The coroner found Joseph had been killed by the ball that had entered Joseph's right breast, shot from the east.
-15
+But he only had a chance to say "Oh Lord, My God!" before he could no longer speak.
+He hung in the window for a few seconds before gravity pulled him out of the window to the ground beneath.
+The coroner would find that Joseph had been killed by the ball that had entered Joseph's right breast from the east.13

-Joseph and possibly Hyrum were each killed by someone shooting from the east, firing from outside of the jail.
-Despite the confusion of the moment, it is entirely possible both fatal shots could have been made by John C. Elliott, as he would later claim.
+Hyrum and possibly Joseph were each likely killed by a single shot from the east, outside of the jail.
+Despite the confusion of the moment, it is entirely possible both fatal shots could have been made by John C. Elliott, as he claimed.

-A rifle would have taken roughly 30 seconds to load with a patched ball.
-Hyrum had been shot in the back just as a volley was being shot through the door.
-John Taylor had run to the window to escape, but was downed by the next volley shot by the mob, meaning that at least 20 seconds had transpired since Hyrum's death.
-Giving Joseph a few seconds to run across the room to John's side, 30-40 seconds had passed since Hyrum had been shot.
-Enough time had transpired for the same rifleman who shot Hyrum to reload and aim at Joseph Smith.
-16
+Hyrum had been killed when a volley was being shot through the door, as he was also wounded in the face.
+After Hyrum was downed, Joseph and John Taylor shot through a gap in the door, primarily trying to delay the next volley, rather than attempting to actually inflict deadly violence.
+In the delay won by shooting at the mob, John Taylor had run to the window to escape, but was downed by the next volley shot by the mob, meaning that at least 20 seconds had transpired since Hyrum's death.
+Giving Joseph a few seconds to run across the room to John's side, this means a rifleman to the east likely had 30-40 seconds to reload and aim after shooting Hyrum, plenty of time to be ready to exploit a possible shot at Joseph Smith.